Hiking Without Boots

-Like going on any hike, you need to wear light, comfortable clothes.
-On your first barefoot hike, you bring along a pair of sturdy flip-flops.
+Like going on any hike, you must wear light, comfortable clothes.
+On your first barefoot hike, you bring a pair of sturdy flip-flops.
 Your feet will be tender, and they will get sore after a few miles.
 However, the flip-flops help make the hike more enjoyable toward the end.

 Barefoot Hiking in Autumn

 "The sensations she was asking about were very pleasant; some of them were nothing short of delicious; but to know them one simply had to go barefoot.
 I could sense a mixture of envy and fearful reserve.
 It was time to tell her what another barefoot hiker had once told me, when I had stood, still shod, on the edge of wanting to go barefoot: 'Take off your shoes.'"